-These fabric storage baskets are so easy to make!
+These fabric storage baskets are so easy to make for everyday use!
 A 30-minute project.
 Perfect for storing a variety of things and they make great gifts.
 Follow our guide for making fabric baskets in a variety of sizes!
 This post contains an affiliate link.

 Watch our step by step video!

 These fabric baskets are so fun to make—you won’t be able to make just one!
-They are a great scrap buster project and come together in under 30 minutes.
+They are a great scrap-buster project, tame clutter, and come together in under 30 minutes.

 (Nesting boxes from my SEW WITH ME sewing book for kids.
 60 projects!)